 Where did Van Winkle’s traffic come from?

 While Casper pays (a lot) for traffic to their ecommerce site, that’s not the case for Van Winkle’s.
-According to SimilarWeb, this site got about 84% of its traffic from search engines in December 2018—all of it organic.
+According to SimilarWeb, this site got about 84% of its traffic from search engines in December 2017—all of it organic.

 No ads pulling in search traffic here.

 So what was driving all that traffic?

-Take a look through Van Winkle’s and you’ll find all kinds of interesting articles.
+If you still could take a look through Van Winkle’s, you’d find all kinds of interesting articles.
 The functions of droopy old-timey nightcaps.
 The sleeping arrangements of poly families.
 Experiments with lucid dreaming.

-But while there are more than 950 pages on VanWinkles.com, the top 20 blog posts account for two-thirds of their search traffic.
-And the #1 blog post accounts for a solid third.
+But while there were more than 950 pages on VanWinkles.com, the top 20 blog posts accounted for two-thirds of their search traffic.
+And the #1 blog post accounted for a solid third.

 That’s right.
 If we were to break down Van Winkle’s organic search traffic into thirds, we’d find: